a-ast/akeneo-data-generator/README.md

 ## Generate Families

-It only generates families, no label or attributes requirements for now.
+It generates families without label, attribute as image and attribute as label for now.

 - Run `bin/docker/console.sh akeneo:sandbox:generate-family 100`